open-ephys/gui-docs/source/Tutorials/Commutator.rst

 Software Configuration
 ####################################

 #.
-In the Open Ephys GUI, download the source processor for your hardware (:doc:`/User-Manual/Plugins/Acquisition-Board` or :doc:`/User-Manual/Plugins/Onix-Source`) via “File > Plugin Installer”.
+In the Open Ephys GUI, download the source processor for your hardware
+    (:doc:`/User-Manual/Plugins/Acquisition-Board` or
+    :doc:`/User-Manual/Plugins/Onix-Source`) via “File > Plugin Installer”.

 #.
-Download one of the following signal chains depending on which hardware you are
+Download the signal chain that corresponds to which hardware you are using.
-    using.

     ..  tab-set::
         :sync-group: acquisition-hardware